New York Physicians for Compassionate Care

 As physicians, we want the ability to offer our patients every possible treatment that might improve their health, alleviate their suffering, or improve their quality of life — that includes recommending the use of medical marijuana.

-The bill pending in the New York State Legislature was drafted with careful, strict controls that will insure access to patients who could truly benefit from medical marijuana, while preventing diversion and misuse.
-In fact, under the bill, medical marijuana would be more tightly regulated than any other medication, including more dangerous medications that are routinely prescribed.
+New York’s medical marijuana law has careful, strict controls that will ensure access to patients who could truly benefit from medical marijuana, while preventing diversion and misuse.
+In fact, under the new law, medical marijuana will be more tightly regulated than any other medication, including more dangerous medications that are routinely prescribed.

 Denying patients access to a medication that can relieve their suffering is cruel, and forcing them to break the law is simply wrong.
-We call upon the legislature to pass the Compassionate Care Act so we can best serve our patients.
+The passage of New York’s medical marijuana law will finally allow us to best serve our patients.

 Chair, Howard Grossman, MD

 For information on how you can join New York Physicians for Compassionate Care, email us at firstname.lastname@example.org or call 347-781-5435.